CTSRD-CHERI/CheriVis/README.md

 [g]make to build.

 You will need to have the cheritrace library installed before you build.
+If you do not wish to install the cheritrace library, then you can use it in place by building and running with these commands:

+	$ [g]make LDFLAGS=-Lcheritrace/Build
+	$ LD_LIBRARY_PATH=$LD_LIBRARY_PATH:cheritrace/Build/ opapp ./CheriVis.app

 ### Building on Mac OS X